 The female lays several batches of approximately 50 eggs in nest-like shallow depressions beneath boards or stones.

 Firstly, earwigs generally live outdoors and feed on plant material.
 They are highly active at night and hide during the day under any cloak of concealment.
 Earwigs are outdoor insects that become household pests when they invade structures.
 This occurs usually in the fall or at night.
 Indoors, they are found in cracks and crevices, and under furniture and carpeting.

 Earwig control and prevention begins outdoors by removing moist harbourages.
-In other words, these include wood piles, landscape timbers and mulch.
-Since earwig control is difficult, it’s best to contact your pest control company as a result.
+In other words, these include woodpiles, landscape timbers, and mulch.
+Since earwig control is difficult, it’s best to contact your pest control company.

 Porcellio laevis Koch

 Female sowbugs and pillbugs carry their eggs in a brood pouch where their young hatch after 45 days.
-There are 24-28 eggs in each brood; one to three broods are produced each year.
+There are 24 to 28 eggs in each brood.
+One to three broods are produced each year.

 Pillbugs and sowbugs are found in moist areas so they can feed on organic matter.
 Likewise, they are commonly found outdoors under stones and plant materials.
 Similarly, pillbugs and sowbugs frequently invade basements and crawlspaces.
 They do not cause damage, but still are considered a great nuisance.

 Importantly, it is beneficial to reduce moist environments for effective control.
 For example, removing any piles of organic matter, wood, and any other materials that can create harbourage areas.
 Meanwhile, you can contact Terminix Canada’s Ontario branch to learn more about how to get rid of pillbugs and sowbugs.

 Silverfish are primitive, wingless insects that are half an inch to one inch long when fully grown.
 Meanwhile, they are flat, somewhat “carrot” shaped, and covered with silvery scales.